chef/knife-azure/README.md

                                         new VM to an existing service/deployment, specify an exiting dns-name, along with --azure-connect-to-existing-dns option.
 Otherwise
                                         a new deployment is created.
       :azure_service_location           Required.
-Specifies the geographic location - the name of data center location that is valid for your subscription.
+Specifies the geographic location of the resource as the name of a datacenter location that is valid for your subscription.
+Eg:
-                                        Eg: West US, East US, East Asia, Southeast Asia, North Europe, West Europe :azure_source_image               Required.
+                                        West US, East US, East Asia, Southeast Asia, North Europe, West Europe.
+      :azure_source_image               Required.
 Specifies the name of the disk image to use to create the virtual machine.
 Do a "knife azure image list" to see a list of available images.